ashlimenzon/cse15l-lab-reports/Lab-Report-1.md

 ```
 - Absolute path to working directory right before: /c/Users/shlim
-- Reason for output: `cat` is used to print the contents of a file and since the argument given is not a file but a directory `cat` doesn't do anything.
+- Reason for output: `cat` is used to print the contents of a file and since the argument given is not a file but a directory, `cat` doesn't do anything.
 This is not an error.

 **Path to file as argument**
 ```